JaxGaussianProcesses/JaxUtils/README.md

 ## Overview

-`jaxutils.Dataset` is a datset abstraction.
-In future, we wish to extend this to a heterotopic and isotopic data abstraction.
+`jaxutils.Dataset` is a dataset abstraction.

 ## Example